UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 C1=CC=C2C(=C1)C(=O)NC=N2	135408753	QMNUDYFKZYBWQX-UHFFFAOYSA-N
 ...
 ```
-_executed on 2020.06.17, total count was 536._
+_tested on 2020.06.17, total count was 536._

+> PubMed <--> PubChem Compound
+> Description: Search PubMed for an affiliation, find related PubChem Compounds, then retrieve related CIDs for each PMID (Entrez link pubmed_pccompound).

-Finally, if we want to retrieve the PMID <--> CID relationships, we can achieve this using the `-cmd neighbor` option in `elink`:
+If we want to retrieve the PMID <--> CID relationships, we can achieve this using the `-cmd neighbor` option in `elink`:

 ```console